 - Must be able to work at least 15 hours per week for 12 weeks

-- Two virtual check-in sessions with other members of the cohort;
+- Check-in sessions with other members of the cohort

 Eligibility Requirements for Students: